 If a body modification procedure looks and sounds painful, that's because it is.
 Plain and simple.
 The pain of the procedure itself isn't the only painful part of creating the scar.
 The healing process can be just as painful if not greater than the original pain of the wound being inflicted.
 It all depends on personal choices during the aftercare of the healing scar.

-Like most forms of body modification, it is extremely important to maintain personal hygiene and to keep any open wound clean to prevent infections.
+Like most forms of body modification, it is extremely important to maintain personal hygiene and to keep any open wounds clean to prevent infections.

 Methods used to heal the wound have an influence on how the scar will turn out.
 The faster a wound heals, the less it will scar.
-For this reason many things scan be done to prolong the healing process, thus increasing the overall amount of scar tissue.
-A wound can be left open to for the air to heal them dry.
+For this reason, many things can be done to prolong the healing process, thus increasing the overall amount of scar tissue.
+A wound can be left open for the air to heal them dry.
 When the scabs are formed, they are then removed to reopen the wound and the process is repeated.
 The healing process of the wounds can also be prolonged by wet healing.
-This is achieved be keeping the wound covered with a bandage or cellophane and keeping it moisturized.
+This is achieved by keeping the wound covered with a bandage or cellophane and keeping it moisturized.
 During the healing process, the wounds can also be scrubbed vigorously with brushes or rubbed with salt to stop the growth of new cells and prolong the healing process.
-Rubbing products such as vinegar, lemon and lime juice and iodine tinctures directly into the open wound can also be done to encourage scaring.
+Rubbing products such as vinegar, lemon and lime juice, and iodine tinctures directly into the open wound can also be done to encourage scarring.

 Beauty of the Scars

-Scarification can seem like a bizarre and over the top art form.
-With an open mind and the will to understand, a great deal of respect should given to the artists and canvasses that participate in all of these practices.
+Scarification can seem like a bizarre and over-the-top art form.
+With an open mind and the will to understand, a great deal of respect should be given to the artists and canvasses that participate in all of these practices.
 Like it or not, scarification is here to stay.
 Who knows, maybe someday you'll join us in this ever-evolving world of body art.